Skip to main content

 Download File

 Why this pair exists — CAB is Microsoft's Cabinet archive format used in Windows installer packaging.
 Ergo, the ZST route.
 Going from CAB to ZST converts the wrapper around a collection of files.
 If your workflow speaks ZST and the backup you were sent is a CAB, this tool rewraps the bundle for you without asking you to extract and re-compress by hand — and without leaving a scratch folder behind.
 Background.
 CAB is Microsoft's Cabinet archive format used in Windows installer packaging.
-Destination side, ZST is an archive format that bundles multiple files into a single compressed container.
+Destination side, ZST is a compression/archive format used to package or shrink files.

 cab